randylubin/Diegetic-Games/_posts/2021-06-15-plot-roadmaps-for-storytelling-games.md

 ## Introducing Plot Roadmaps

-I'd love to see a new category of game supplements: Plot Roadmaps.
-These Roadmaps would guide players through a single session of the base game that hits specific narrative beats.
+I'd love to see a new category of game supplements: Plot Guides.
+These would walk players through a single session of the base game that hits specific narrative beats and tells a complete story.

-Ideally these Roadmaps would include:
+Ideally these Guides would include:

 * A Script: short instructions that could be read aloud during play, which walk players through all the necessary steps of character creation and play.
 * Scene lists: a series of scene prompts and narrative beats which the players can skim through – some might be optional and some mandatory.

-## Example: Save the Galaxy
+## My Example: Save the Galaxy

-I've just released my first Plot Roadmap, called [Save The Galaxy](https://randylubin.itch.io/save-the-galaxy).
+I've just released my first Plot Guide: [Save The Galaxy](https://randylubin.itch.io/save-the-galaxy).
 It's a supplement for Riley Rethal's game [Galactic 2e](https://metagame.itch.io/galactic).
 Save the Galaxy guides the players through telling a tightly plotted one shot where a group of heroes foil a dastardly plot by The Mandate (an analog to The Empire in Star Wars).

 Galactic 2e is a Belonging Outside Belonging (BoB) game that is heavily inspired by Star Wars.
 Like other BoB games, there's no facilitator or dice rolling.
 Players share responsibility for representing the different elements of the setting in play, as well as the actions of the non-player characters.